 As well as implications of heroism the fire services were often explicitly stated to be heroes.
 For example, in the The Bells Go Down.
 The film has one lengthy, and unusual, scene where a drunken soldier questions why firemen got ‘three quid a week for keeping out of the army.’
 This scene predates the Blitz and thus depicts a time before firemen had been called upon in a war capacity.
 This inactivity results in some of the film’s firemen feeling ineffectual.
 Bob explains ‘well he’s right.
 We haven’t done anything really.’
 However, after some debate the scene ends with Brookes, one of the firemen and a former volunteer of the International Brigade who had been on active service in Spain during the Civil War, explaining that: ‘Our cities are still behind the lines.
 When someone starts to pin medals on us it’ll mean they’ve moved right up to the front.
 It’ll mean another Rotterdam, another Warsaw right here in England.
 They’ll call us heroes if it came to that.
 I’d rather they went on laughing.’
 In 1943 the meaning of this short speech would have been obvious to the film’s audience.
 This scene is unusual as, rather than stating the importance of the fire service on its own terms, it pits the role of a civilian occupation against the ideal masculine role of the armed forces.
 Perhaps one explanation for this is that the producers of the film assumed that the comparison would be favourable, based on both the outcome of the film as well as the viewing public’s knowledge of the heroic deeds performed by firemen during the Blitz.
-Such a depiction therefore linked the fire services to the prestige more readily associated with the armed forces.
+Such a depiction, therefore, linked the fire services to the prestige more readily associated with the armed forces.